-Park closure: The Goldendale Observatory will be closed March 1, 2018 through June of 2019 for maintenance and upgrades.
+Park closure: The Goldendale Observatory will be closed March 1, 2018 and will reopen in the fall of 2019 after major upgrades and renovation.
 During this time, solar and dark sky interpretive programs will take place at the nearby Stonehenge building (located at 87 Stonehenge Drive) beginning April 5, 2018.
 Stonehenge hours will be 1 to 11:30 p.m.
-Thursdays through Sundays.
+Fridays through Sundays.

 Open Fri-Sun | Closed Mon-Thu

 At Maryhill Stonehenge Campus

 4:00 pm Solar Show & 8:30 pm Evening Show

 Closes at 11:30 pm